 - Silver: 85

 SITES Section Criteria

 There are ten "sections" under which a project can gain points toward certification.
 Each section includes several possible project factors and design elements that can earn points for the overall project.
-You can learn more about the SITES initiative here.
+Learn more about the SITES initiative here.
 In the graphic below, you can see the goals for each of these sections and plans for addressing those in the Cultural Arts Corridor plan.

 Section 1.
 Site Context